International Summer Course

 Friday 19th June

-For those not wishing to perform in the concert: sightseeing options available with own transport
+For those not wishing to perform in the concert optional sightseeing (with own transport)

 Historical dance and music related to famous figures of the town